Longleaf Pine: Restoring an Icon

-By enabling pines to thrive and encouraging native grasses and wildflowers on the forest floor, fire creates the only environment in which red-cockaded woodpeckers can flourish.
-In short, fire is the key to restoring the rich natural diversity of our Virginia Pinelands.
+By enabling pines to thrive and encouraging native grasses and wildflowers on the forest floor, fire creates the only environment in which Virginia's rarest bird, the red-cockaded woodpecker, can flourish.
+In short, fire is a critical element to restoring the rich natural diversity of our Virginia Pinelands

-Learning and Burning
+The Power of Partnership: Learning and Burning

 Years of measuring post-burn effects have helped inform how we light future fires and affirmed a host of positive responses for forest health and diversity, especially from repeat burning.

 Every part of a living tree stores carbon, and forests absorb more atmospheric carbon when they are healthy and growing.